awslabs/ssosync/README.md

 A pop up will appear with URL and the Access Token.
 The Access Token will only appear at this stage.
 You want to copy both of these as a parameter to the `ssosync` command.

-Or you specifc these as environment variables.
+Or you specific these as environment variables.

 ```
 SSOSYNC_SCIM_ACCESS_TOKEN=<YOUR_TOKEN>